gardener/gardener/docs/concepts/operator.md

 > By default, `gardener-operator` deploys the VPA components.
 > However, when there already is a VPA available, then set `.spec.runtimeCluster.settings.verticalPodAutoscaler.enabled=false` in the `Garden` resource.

-## Using Garden Runtime Cluster As Seed Cluster

-In production scenarios, you probably wouldn't use the Kubernetes cluster running `gardener-operator` and the Gardener control plane (called "runtime cluster") as seed cluster at the same time.
-However, such setup is technically possible and might simplify certain situations (e.g., development, evaluation, ...).

-If the runtime cluster is a seed cluster at the same time, [`gardenlet`'s `Seed` controller](./gardenlet.md#seed-controller) will not manage the components which were already deployed (and reconciled) by `gardener-operator`.
-As of today, this applies to:

-- `gardener-resource-manager`
-- `vpa-{admission-controller,recommender,updater}`
-- `hvpa-controller` (when `HVPA` feature gate is enabled)
-- `etcd-druid`
-- `istio` control-plane
-- `nginx-ingress-controller`

-Those components are so-called "seed system components".
-In addition, there are a few observability components:

-- `fluent-operator`
-- `fluent-bit`
-- `vali`
-- `plutono`
-- `kube-state-metrics`

-As all of these components are managed by `gardener-operator` in this scenario, the `gardenlet` just skips them.

-> ℹ️ There is no need to configure anything - the `gardenlet` will automatically detect when its seed cluster is the garden runtime cluster at the same time.

-⚠️ Note that such setup requires that you upgrade the versions of `gardener-operator` and `gardenlet` in lock-step.
-Otherwise, you might experience unexpected behaviour or issues with your seed or shoot clusters.

 ## `Garden` Resources

 Please find an exemplary `Garden` resource [here](../../example/operator/20-garden.yaml).